Our pillars

 Our approach

-Our management team frequently engages with our workforce through multiple forums, including daily toolbox talks, weekly visible felt leadership visits, town hall meetings and newsletters.
+We aim to address grievances swiftly through proactive engagement with our employees and their elected representatives.
+Our management team frequently engages with employees through multiple forums, including daily toolbox talks, weekly visible felt leadership visits, town hall meetings and newsletters.

 Employee Engagement Committee

-Detailed engagement with our workforce occurs primarily through our newly formed Employee Engagement Committee, which meets throughout the year.
-Employee representatives contribute mine-wide issues to the agenda ahead of time, and the resulting discussions, and any matters brought from the floor, are reported verbatim to the Board for consideration.
-The Board monitors actions put in place by management to address identified issues.
+Employee representatives refer issues to our Employee Engagement Committee, which meets throughout the year and is chaired by Mazvi Maharasoa, a non-Executive Director.
+Employee representatives contribute mine-wide issues to the agenda beforehand, and feedback of discussions are presented to the Board.
+The Board monitors actions to address identified issues.

 Our performance